stapi-spec/stapi-spec/README.md

 # About

-The SpatioTemporal Asset Tasking (STAT) API defines a JSON-based web API to query for potential future data and place orders ("tasking") for potential future data from remote sensing data providers (satellite or airborne).
+The Sensor Tasking API (STAPI) defines a JSON-based web API to query for potential future data and place orders ("tasking") for potential future data from remote sensing data providers (satellite or airborne).

 STAPI takes much of the work done by the STAC community and applies the lessons learned to this specification.